 ORC has several ways to help define appropriate racing groups.
-Application of these criteria should be made after careful consideration of the expected fleet of competitors and can be made singly or in combination of multiple criteria.
-These groups should be described in the Notice of Race of the event and/or within broader national rules.
+Application of these criteria should be made after careful consideration of the expected fleet of competitors and can be made singly or in combination of multiple criteria, such as boat types, APH ratings, etc. These groups should be described in the Notice of Race of the event and/or within broader national or regional rules and standards.

-ORC World and continental championship classes are defined by CDL yearly and by ORC as follows:
+ORC World and Continental championship classes are defined by CDL yearly and by ORC as follows: